 -

----“Now, prepare to ride – I shall lead, but I shall not once wait for you should you lose the way.”
+The above excerpt seems something to reflect Erikson’s attitude/relationship towards the reader.
+(I've made an intentional lapsus linguae, which makes for a perfect pun)---“Now, prepare to ride – I shall lead, but I shall not once wait for you should you lose the way.”-

 ---“I thought you offered to guide me–“